chaplinskij/imdb/README.md

-# imdb
+# DRF vs Graphene-Django: IMDb Performance Benchmark
-The project compares the performance of Django REST Framework and Graphene-Django using the IMDb movie database.
-APIs will be built in both frameworks to query and filter movie data.
-Key metrics like response time and scalability will be analyzed to assess their efficiency in handling data-intensive applications.
+The project aims to compare the performance of two popular Python frameworks: Django REST Framework (DRF) and Graphene-Django.
+Using the IMDb movie database as the data source, the project will implement APIs in both frameworks to handle operations like querying movie details, filtering, and searching.
+The performance metrics such as response time, scalability, and resource usage will be analyzed to determine the strengths and weaknesses of each framework in handling real-world data-intensive applications.